Kit Reviews

 Style Reviews: Ales, Stouts & Porters

-These reviews document our hands-on experience with some of the best dark ale kits on the market, providing honest feedback on the final product and tips for getting the most out of each one.
+The world of ales is vast and flavorful, from nutty brown ales to rich, chocolatey stouts.
+These reviews document hands-on experience with some of the best dark ale kits on the market, providing honest feedback on the finished product and tips for getting the most out of each one.

 Style Reviews: Lagers & Pilsners